qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/020-taxonomy.md

 ````{margin}
 ```{note}
-The threshold of 10,000 sequences applied here is not strongly evidence based.
+The threshold of 10,000 sequences applied here is not strongly evidence-based.
 Rather it's applied based on reviewing summaries of the feature tables that have been generated to this point, and selecting a value that retains most of the samples.
 We'll explore this threshold in more detail, including assessing